Compare & Save on Your Snagging Survey

 Speak to a RICS or RPSA Surveyor Today

-Your property will have been checked and signed off in line with Building Regulations to make sure it meets all statutory standards.
-It will have also had a thorough structural new build warranty applied from an approved insurance policy provider.
-Getting this done and remedying any issues is the responsibility of the housing company that has built the property.
+As with property surveys, a snagging survey is not a legal requirement.
+The home will have been checked and signed off in line with Building Regulations.
+It will also have a new build warranty applied from an approved policy provider.

 Save on Your Snagging Survey